codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 to make the classifiers that you've been building in the course to date much more efficient and maybe even quicker to be able to reach higher levels of accuracy than if you're training it from scratch.

+When you add your DNN at the bottom of the network, you specify your output layer with the number of classes you want.

+* Dropouts avoid overfitting because neighbor neurons can have similar weights, and thus can skew the final training.

+* The symptom of a dopout rate being too high would be the network would lose specialization to the effect that it would be inefficient or ineffective at learning, driving accuracy down.

 ```python